Nimatullah Kassab: Healing of the Altar Boy

 On another occasion, it is believed Kassab wanted to celebrate his daily Mass, but his usual altar boy did not arrive at church on time.
 Kassab then went to the boy's room and asked him to get up and serve mass.
 The altar boy was not able to because he had a high fever.
 Kassab then requested the boy to stand up, whereupon he ordered the malady to "Leave him...".
 Immediately, the boy was cured and he went and served Kassab's Mass with joy and liveliness.

 Provisions Box

 Kassab was thought to have once prayed over and blessed the provisions box (which contained wheat and other foodstuffs) at the monastery of El-Kattara which was almost empty.
 After a little while, the box was filled and spilled over.
 Everyone was stunned and praised God at what they saw.

-While still alive, his fellow monks and the ordinary people who knew him considered Kassab to be a saint.
-Often they would come asking him to pray for them and even bless water to be used on their land and for their livestock.
-His presence always imposed a special respect, reverence, and solemnity.
+While still alive, people who knew him considered Kassab to be a saint.
+Often they would come asking him to pray and even bless water to be used on their land and for their livestock.
+His presence imposed a special respect, reverence, and solemnity.